 Plans and Manages the Project Schedule

 Project Managers need the help of the team to develop the project schedule or to plan sprints.
 During the execution of this schedule, the PM must hold everyone accountable to complete their task.
-If a task is showing delay, the PM must investigate why there's a delay and the potential impact to the project schedule.
+If a task is showing a delay, the PM must investigate why there's a delay and the potential impact on the project schedule.

 The PM cannot manage all tasks by themselves.
 They need to trust their team to own certain aspects of the project.
 For example, if the development and quality assurance teams are located in India and the PM is not critical to the test case development sessions, why not empower the QA lead to manage these sessions during IST?
 If the PM is located in the US, any issues can be brought up in the daily scrum call.